Pandora's Box (nightclub): Legacy

 Buffalo Springfield's 1967 hit single "For What It's Worth (Stop, Hey, What's That Sound)" was written by group member Stephen Stills in response to the riots around Pandora's Box.
 Later, Stills said: "Riot is a ridiculous name, it was a funeral for Pandora's Box.
 But it looked like a revolution."

 "Plastic People", a song recorded by Frank Zappa and The Mothers of Invention in November 1966, directly mentions Pandora's Box in its lyrics: "I hear the sound of marching feet...
 Down Sunset Boulevard to Crescent Heights... and there... at Pandora's box...
 We are confronted with... a vast Quantity of...
 Plastic people...".

 The 1967 film Riot on Sunset Strip is a fictionalized depiction of the events around Pandora's Box and was filmed and released within four months of the protest.

-The nightclub is anachronistically featured in the film Once Upon a Time in Hollywood (the film is set in 1969).
+The nightclub is anachronistically featured in Quentin Tarantino's 2019 film Once Upon a Time in Hollywood (the film is set in 1969).